pharmaledgerassoc/eth-adapter/README.md

   RPC_ADDRESS: "http://10.100.19.243:8545"
   ORGACCOUNT: '{"address": "0x0eDC5F0610b41633FFC965fB4cFbXXXXXX", "privateKey": "0x71f0e86d105d64ab7c45f8b0c9c726xxxyyyaaa5dace1cfddd44415deef"}'
 ```
 The SMARTCONTRACTADDRESS needs to be updated with the smart contract address that you deployed or choose to use with your ETH Adapter.
 The SMARTCONTRACTABI needs to be updated with the ABI of the smart contract.
 The RPC_ADDRESS needs to point to the ETH Node that the ETH Adapter will use in order to create new transaction to the smart contract.
 Pay attention to include the HTTP protocol into the RPC_ADDRESS value in order for the Adapter to know how to properly make the calls to the ETH node.
-The value of ORGACCOUNT needs to be updated with the ETH account that you control and choose authorize the ETH adapter to use for the smart contract calls.
+The value of ORGACCOUNT needs to be updated with the ETH account that you control and chose to authorize the ETH adapter to use for the smart contract calls.

 After the customization make sure to save the file and deploy into your Kubernetes cluster.

 Review and update, if needed the **EthAdapter.yaml** file.
-If you previous made the choose to use your own Docker repository please make the same replacement to the **pharmaledger** ID with the one that you used during the Docker image build and publish steps.
+If you previously made the choose to use your own Docker repository please make the same replacement to the **pharmaledger** ID with the one that you used during the Docker image build and publish steps.
 ```
 apiVersion: v1